cran-task-views/ExperimentalDesign/ExperimentalDesign.md

     blocks (function `conf.design()`) and allows to combine existing designs in several ways (e.g., useful for Taguchi's inner and outer array designs in industrial experimentation).
+-   The archived package "planor" allows to generate regular fractional factorial designs with fixed and mixed levels and quite flexible randomization structures.
+The packages flexibility comes at the price of a certain complexity and - for larger designs - high computing time.
+It is listed here in spite of being archived on CRAN, because it still works and can create some designs that cannot created by any other packages.
 -   Package `r pkg("ibd")` creates and analyses incomplete block designs.
 Packages `r pkg("PGM2")`,
     `r pkg("RPPairwiseDesign")` and